 Financial contribution for particular needs

 Maximum financial aid of $500 per fiscal year (November 1 to October 31).
 Examples: massage therapy, transport to medical appointments, psychological support, respite.

 Aid so as to participate in our social activities and support sessions offered by the Society

 Financial aid is available for respite services or transport costs.
 Private adapted transport costs, taxi costs or costs incurred by a driver can be reimbursed when public adapted transport is inexistent or inadequate.

 Financial Contribution for Respite

 A maximum of $ 1500 per family for respite adapted to needs at home or elsewhere.
 This funding program is intended to work in complementarity to the key players who are already a part of the caregiving community.
 The objective of the project is to offer support to the principal caregiver by providing the means to ensure a balance between personal and family needs.
-Families are responsible for choosing the respite care provider in their territory, and for payment of the first 5 $ / hour for respite care.
+Families are responsible for choosing the respite care provider in their territory.

 Financial contribution for extracurricular activities ( children <18 years)